rbisdorff/Digraph3/docSphinx/tutorial.rst

    The strict outranking digraph oriented by the positive members of its initial and terminal pre-kernel

 it becomes obvious why alternative *a1* is **neither included nor excluded** from the initial kernel.
 Same observation is applicable to alternative *a3* which can **neither be included nor excluded** from the terminal kernel.
-It may even happen, in case of more indeterminate outranking situations, that no alternative  is positively included or excluded from a weakly independent pre-kernel; the corresponding bipolar valued membership characteristic vector being completely indeterminate (see for instance the ':ref:`Rubis-Tutorial-label`' tutorial).
+It may even happen, in case of more indeterminate outranking situations, that no alternative  is positively included or excluded from a weakly independent pre-kernel; the corresponding bipolar-valued membership characteristic vector being completely indeterminate (see for instance the ':ref:`Rubis-Tutorial-label`' tutorial).

 To illustrate finally why sometimes we need to operate an *epistemic disjunctive fusion* of **unequal** stable low and high membership characteristics vectors (see Step 2.c.), let us consider, for instance, the following crisp 7-*cycle* graph.